KaminskaLab/2022_Ochocka/README.md

 # CyTOF_NO
-Analysis of CyTOF data of CD45+ cells from tumor microenvironment of GBM for NO.
+Analysis of CD45+ cells from tumor microenvironment of GBM for NO (CyTOF)

 Dataset:
 https://www.sciencedirect.com/science/article/pii/S0092867420305614